cg-tuwien/Auto-Vk-Toolkit/README.md

 ## Synchronization by Semaphores

+The description below is no longer true.
+Synchronization has undergone major refactoring, now also offering full support for barriers, while keeping semaphores as an option.
+See `cgb::sync` for more details for now.
+The description here will be updated.

-Often, you'll encounter scenarios where an operation on the GPU needs to wait until a previous operation has finished on the GPU.
-Whenever synchronization can not be handled internally, cg_base handles such synchronization dependencies via semaphores.
+~Often, you'll encounter scenarios where an operation on the GPU needs to wait until a previous operation has finished on the GPU.
+Whenever synchronization can not be handled internally, cg_base handles such synchronization dependencies via semaphores. ~

-Whenever a semaphore CAN occur inside some method, the method will offer a **semaphore handler** which has a signature like follows: `std::function<void(owning_resource<semaphore_t>)> _SemaphoreHandler`.
+~Whenever a semaphore CAN occur inside some method, the method will offer a **semaphore handler** which has a signature like follows: `std::function<void(owning_resource<semaphore_t>)> _SemaphoreHandler`.
 It means that the semaphore handler must take care of the semaphore's ownership and handle it somehow.
 Such semaphore handlers are generally *optional*.
 If you do not pass a semaphore handler, the semaphore will be handled internally.
 However, that could result in bad performance, because internally, cg_base will issue a "wait idle" call, meaning that it will wait until a device queue or the device has completed all pending work before resuming.
-You will see warnings on the console in such cases.
+You will see warnings on the console in such cases.~

-In order to handle a semaphore, you will want to pass it on as a "wait semaphore" to a command which requires the work represented by the original semaphore to be completed.
-Such semaphore dependencies can be provided to methods via `std::vector<semaphore> _WaitSemaphores` parameters.
+~In order to handle a semaphore, you will want to pass it on as a "wait semaphore" to a command which requires the work represented by the original semaphore to be completed.
+Such semaphore dependencies can be provided to methods via `std::vector<semaphore> _WaitSemaphores` parameters.~

-In many cases, you'll just require the rendering of the current frame to wait on the completion of an operation.
+~In many cases, you'll just require the rendering of the current frame to wait on the completion of an operation.
 For such cases, you can forward the semaphore to a window.
-In the following example, a semaphore is created for the creating and filling of a vertex buffer, and is set as an extra semaphore dependency to the rendering of the current frame via `cgb::window`'s `set_extra_semaphore_dependency` method:
+In the following example, a semaphore is created for the creating and filling of a vertex buffer, and is set as an extra semaphore dependency to the rendering of the current frame via `cgb::window`'s `set_extra_semaphore_dependency` method:~

 ```
 auto vertexPositionsBuffer = cgb::create_and_fill(